wu9007/qrcode_scanner/README.md

 -  [x] Control the flash while scanning
 -  [x] Apply for camera privileges
 -  [x] Scanning BR-CODE or QR-CODE in albums
+-  [x] Parse to code string with uint8list
 -  [x] Scanning the image of the specified path
 -  [x] Display the switch button of the flashlight according to the light intensity
 -  [x] Generate QR-CODE